Pleb5/satshoot/EVENT_STRUCTURE.md

         [ "s", <'0' (Open) OR '1' (Fulfilled) OR '2' (Failed)> ],

+        // Pricing Strategy at the time order was placed (Absolute or Time-based).
+Mandatory ["pricing", <'0'(sats) | '1'(sats/minute)>],

+        // Price of service at the time order was placed.
+Refers to the absolute price OR sats/minute.
+Mandatory ["amount", <100>]

         // This tag MUST be set on creation of this event.
 Points to the
         // Freelance Service that the Client wants to order.
 Mandatory ["a", "32765:<hex pubkey of Freelancer>:<Freelance Service d-tag>"],